JJChen9/JJChen9/README.md

 # Hi, Welcome to jijunChen's GitHub page

-I am currently a PhD candidate in Physics working with Prof. David Koltick @ Purdue Univeristy (2018.08~2024.05).
-My research focus on XXXX.
-I use data analysis and numerical simulation, image processing to understand the physics phenomenon.
+I am a PhD candidate in Physics working with Prof. David Koltick @ Purdue University (2018.08~2023.12).
+My research focuses on data analysis and simulation of high-energy particles.
+I use data analysis and numerical simulation, and image processing to understand the physics phenomenon.
 I have applied Machine learning to solve challenging problems.